Miracloon/pflotran-documentation/source/developer_guide/development_life_cycle.rst

 Release
 +++++++
-Peer Review, Testing, and Documentation are confirmed by lead developers, and the new capability is released to the user community.
+Peer Review, Testing, and Documentation are confirmed by Senior Developers, and the new capability is released to the user community.

 Retirement
 ----------